citp/privacy-policy-historical/f/fo/for/ford.co.uk.md

 If you have any specific questions that are not covered in the FAQ section please mail your enquiry to:

-Ford Motor Company
+Privacy Enquiry

-PO Box 3602
+PO Box 2318
 GLASGOW

-G73 9ES
+G33 9DD

-¹The Ford Motor Company Group, a company based in the United States of America, ("FMC") in the context of this Privacy Policy includes those companies where Ford owns at least 25% of the company (this includes Mazda).
+The Ford Motor Company Group, a company based in the United States of America, ("FMC") in the context of this Privacy Policy includes those companies where Ford owns at least 25% of the company.

 **Mobile** **and WAP privacy policy**